TanishqTeja03/Human_Motion_Prediction/README.md

-# Integrated Motion Analysis
+# Human Motion Prediction

-Welcome to the **Integrated Motion Analysis** project!
+Welcome to the **Human Motion Prediction** project!
 This application uses a deep learning model to predict the type of physical activity being performed in a video.
 The project is built with a Flask backend that handles video processing and model prediction, and a React frontend that allows users to upload videos and view prediction results.

 ## Features